anbuchelva/blog/source/_posts/github-offers-unlimited-free-private-repositories.md

 #### Data Services

-First The github doesn't access your repo, so there won't be any audit done.
-Vulnerability alers are disabled when the repo is private, unless read-only access is given to the repo.
+First thing to notice when the repo is private github stop accessing it unless you give persission.
+So there won't be any audit done on the codes; vulnerability alers are disabled.
+Providing read-only access would solve the issue.

 ![github_Private_repo_data_services](https://res.cloudinary.com/anbuchelva/image/upload/v1546930142/images/github_private_repo/github_Private_repo_data_services.png)